Cain Madden

-Cain Madden (born December 23, 1996) is an American football offensive lineman.
+Richard Caine Madden (born December 23, 1996) is an American football offensive lineman.

-Early life and high school career
+Early life

 Madden was born on December 23, 1996, in South Webster, Ohio.
 He attended Minford High School near there, playing on the offensive and defensive lines.
 He was twice an All-Ohio selection and also played in the North-South All-Star Classic.
-He also played shot put and discus throw, placing second in school history in shot put and third for the discus throw.
+He also participated in shot put and discus throw, placing second in school history in shot put and third for the discus throw.

 College career

 Marshall

 He accepted a scholarship offer from Marshall University in 2016, spending his first season as a redshirt.
 He played on the varsity team as a redshirt-freshman the following year, appearing in all 13 games.
 He earned a starting role early in the 2018 season, after an injury to Alex Mollette, and was on the starting lineup for the final nine games.
 He was nicknamed "Dump Truck" by his teammates.
 He started all 13 games as a redshirt-junior, being named second-team all-conference at the conclusion of the season.
 He helped block for the Marshall running game that finished second in their conference for rushing yards and rushing yards per game.
 At the end-of-season banquet, Madden was honored with the Offensive Gridiron Gladiator Award, given by the coaching staff to those who "are relentless and give everything all of the time."
 As a senior in 2020, he started nine of ten games, and earned first-team all-conference and second-team All-America honors.